johnsonsirv/pedalshop.com/model-summary.md

 #### Category and Product
 The *Category* model has many *Products*, and *Product* belongs to *Category*.
-The Product model’s relationship with *Part* through *ProductPart* gives me a flexible association between products and their parts.

 #### Part and PartOption
-The *Part* model belongs to *Product* and has many *PartOptions* through *ProductPartOptions*.
-This setup allows me to associate parts with specific products and their respective options, which is appropriate for business use case.
+A *Part* model and has many *PartOptions*.
+This is a direct setup to handle option choices for each part.
+Parts and PartOptions are managed independently and remain flexible across the entire system which helps me to use it for all kinds of products like skis, surfboards.

 #### ProductPart and ProductPartOption
-These models many-to-many relationships between Product and Part, and between Part and PartOption.
+Models a many-to-many relationships between Product and Part, and between Part and PartOption.
 I believe it is essential for the flexible configuration of product parts and options.
+For example, admin could define specific configurations of a product, like a _Mountain Bicycle_ or _Road Bicycle_, each with different parts and part options.

 #### Customization